unkusr0x00/Image-and-Video-Analysis-with-Deep-Learning/README.md

 git clone https://github.com/unkusr0x00/Image-and-Video-Analysis-with-Deep-Learning.git
 ```

-Download the V3C1-100 Dataset and put it into the `backend/controller` directory
+Download the V3C1-100 Dataset and put it into the `Image-and-Video-Analysis-with-Deep-Learning` root directory *as well as* into the  `backend/controller` directory

-Download the `Keyframes, shot_boundaries and converted shot_boundaries_converted`
+Download the `Keyframes, shot_boundaries and shot_boundaries_converted`

 https://drive.google.com/file/d/11g2qKGvvtYjPtT3__PF2r8pEOIylL6CQ/view?usp=sharing